• Prepainted Galvanized rolled steel Coil-CGCC System 1

 The packing of coils consists of anti-damp paper, PVC film, hardboard paper, steel box, strapped with steel strips, fitted with locks and edge protectors and guarantees the optimal condition of the delivered goods.
 Each coil can be additionally fitted with wooden/steel skids(eye to the side) or wooden pallets(eye to the sky).

-Q:What are the different types of steel coil surface treatment options?
+Q:What are the different types of steel coil surface treatments for corrosion resistance?

-Q:What are the main factors that affect the quality of steel coils?
+Q:What is the lifespan of steel coils?

-Q:What are the different methods of forming steel coils into sheets?
+Q:What are the applications of steel coils in automotive manufacturing?

 1. Manufacturer Overview